konaraju/311-gis/README.md

 # 311-gis

-This repo contains code for the geolocation popup window in the 311 Salesforce interface, reflecting a made by GSG in Summer 2017:
+This repo contains code for the geolocation popup window in the 311 Salesforce app, reflecting changes made by GSG in Summer 2017:

  - Uses the Address Information System (AIS) for geocoding
  - Leaflet-based mapping